traceflight/pcaparse/README.md

 ## To do

 - [ ] Fix timestamp of pcapng
-- [x] Support .cap format (Network Associates Sniffer 2.x) parser and reader
+- [x] Add parser and reader for cap(Network Associates Sniffer 2.x) file
-- [ ] Support .cap format (Network Associates Sniffer 2.x) writer
+- [ ] Add writer for cap(Network Associates Sniffer 2.x) file

 ## Crate Features